Tygs/0bin/README.rst

 For features, you should create a dedicated branch.

+In any case, if you modify Javascript or CSS files, you shall run compress.sh afterward to provide the minified files.
+It requires your to have yui-compressor installed (apt-get install yui-compressor on the debian family).

 We don't require you to rebase/merge, ordinary merging is alright.

 Once it's ready, just request a PR.